SDI-SoftwareDefinedInverter/TAPAS/README.md

 There are some PCB differences between the pre-release version (code-name FIKAT - PCB with Siemens & SDI logo) and release version 1.0 (code-name TAPAS - PCB with Siemens and manufacturer logos)

 + The connector of the OLIMEX JTAG programmer does not fit into the JTAG-interface connector SV2 on FIKAT.
-You have to solder a simple 1:1 adapter to make it work (see below).
+You have to solder a simple 1:1 adapter to make it work (see ugly example below).
 This has been fixed in TAPAS.
 + TAPAS has more PINs of the Raspberry-Pi socket (SV4) connected to GND.
 On FIKAT only pins 34 and 39 are connected to GND.
 Hence you cannot use a Nano Pi with FIKAT as the GND connection is missing.
 + The SPI-Chip select signal (GPIO53) is connected to pin26 of SV4 via the address DIP-switch (2) on FIKAT.
 This has moved to pin